keboola/developers-docs/integrate/storage/php-client.md

 * TOC
 {:toc}

-Storage API PHP client library is a portable command line client providing the most complete [Storage API](http://docs.keboola.apiary.io/) implementation.
+The Storage API PHP client library is a portable command line client providing the most complete [Storage API](http://docs.keboola.apiary.io/) implementation.
 It runs on any platform which has PHP installed.
 Currently this client implements almost all Storage API functions including, of course, exporting and importing tables.